chclaus/dt/README.md

 # dt - the dev toolbelt

-The dev toolbelt is a fast and flexible tool to handle common use cases of your daily work.
+The dev toolbelt is a fast and flexible cli tool to handle common use cases of your daily work.
 Use cases you generally use some online tools.